icaew-digital-archive/handbook/docs/admin-guides/web-archiving/wget.md

 > **Verification:** After the crawl has finished, navigate to the appropriate HTML file and ensure that it has remained logged in.

+---

+## Crawl Configurations

+### Key Wget Flags Explained

+Before running crawls, it's helpful to understand some key flags:

+- `--recursive`: Follow links and crawl pages recursively (not used in non-recursive crawls)
+- `--page-requisites`: Download all files needed to display HTML pages (images, CSS, JavaScript)
+- `--span-hosts`: Allow downloading from different hosts (needed for CDN resources)
+- `--adjust-extension`: Add appropriate file extensions based on content type
+- `--convert-links`: Convert links in downloaded files to point to local files
+- `--restrict-file-names=windows`: Ensure filenames are Windows-compatible
+- `--no-parent`: Don't ascend to parent directories when using `--recursive`
+- `--domains`: Restrict crawling to specified domains only
+- `--reject-regex`: Exclude URLs matching the regex pattern

+---

+### Directory Structure

+Wget will create directories based on the domain structure.
+For example:
+- `www.icaew.com/` - Main site content
+- `regulation.icaew.com/` - Regulation subdomain content
+- Log files will be saved in the current working directory

+---

 ## Crawl Configurations

 The following crawls can be run simultaneously: